 The advantages are not working yourself to death to hopefully achieve FIRE, you can obtain some level of financial independence faster, and potentially get some health coverage you won’t fully paying out of pocket.

 This is also an option for those who maybe aren’t sure about early retirement and want to test it out a bit.
 Plus, it lets you explore more of your passions, side hustles, or helps you find something you might love to do for full-time work.

 Lastly, we have another type called CoastFIRE.
-I honestly did not know this one existed until this great article by Four Pillar Freedom was written back in June.
+I honestly did not know this one existed until I came across a few articles about CoastFire.